dqops/dqo/docs/checks/index.md

 # Checks

-**This is a list of the checks in DQO broken down by category and a brief description of what they do.**
+**This is a list of the checks in DQOps broken down by category and a brief description of what they do.**

 ## **Table checks**